Sir Alex Ferguson forgives Jurgen Klopp for 3:30am wake-up call following Liverpool's title triumph | Goal.com

 After guiding Liverpool to a first league title in 30 years, Klopp was crowned the League Managers Association (LMA) Manager of the Year on Monday.

-Ferguson, a five-time winner of the award, congratulated Klopp on his win while revealing a late-night phone call with the German following the Reds' coronation last month.
+Ferguson, a five-time winner of the award, congratulated Klopp on his win while revealing a late-night phone call with the German head coach after the Reds' coronation.

 "Jurgen, fantastic.
 We speak about Leeds spending 16 years in the Championship, but Liverpool, 30 years since winning that league, incredible," the former Manchester United manager told Sky Sports News .